AndreiBoris/tiny-crossing/README.md

 - Sliding menus for the information on either side of the game inside the browser.
 - Fix occasional corn bunching at start up.

+I'm happy to receive suggestions on how best to implement these planned features.
+If you feel there is a great solution that I ought to include, please contact me at Andrei.Borissenko@gmail.com

 ## Issues